SlavaUtesinov/AzureTableStorageAPI/README.md

 ## 1. Summary

-This project dedicated to working with Azure Storage Tables.
-With it's help you can add, read and delete data from it.
-Most of this operations can be performed parallel and by batches with caching, that provides significant increase of performance.
+This project deals with Azure Storage Tables.
+With the help of it, one can add, read and delete data.
+Most of these operations can be performed parallel and by batches with implementing caching strategy, that provides significant reduction of execution time.
 Also when you want to get data, you can specify complicated condition in **Entity Framework** *.Where* style.

 ## 2. Usage example